-- For TM3 I/O expansion modules, the value of the I/O channels is maintained (Keep current values) for approximately 10 seconds while the logic controller attempts to re-establish communication.
-If the logic controller cannot re-establish communications within that time, all affected TM3 I/O expansion outputs are set to 0. - For TM2 I/O expansion modules that may be part of the configuration, the value of the I/O channels is maintained indefinitely.
-That is to say, the outputs of the TM2 I/O expansion modules are set to "Keep current values" until either power is cycled on the logic controller system, or you issue a Reset Warm or Reset Cold command with EcoStruxure Machine Expert (see page 68).
+• For TM3 I/O expansion modules, the value of the I/O channels is maintained (Keep current values) for approximately 10 seconds while the logic controller attempts to re-establish communication.
+If the logic controller cannot re-establish communications within that time, all affected TM3 I/O expansion outputs are set to 0.

-In either case, the logic controller continues to solve logic and, if your controller is so equipped, the embedded I/O continues to be managed by the application ("managed by application program (see page 65]") while it attempts to re-establish communication with the incommunicative I/O expansion modules.
+In either case, the logic controller continues to solve logic and, if your controller is so equipped, the embedded I/O continues to be managed by the application ("managed by application program (see page 64)") while it attempts to re-establish communication with the incommunicative I/O expansion modules.
 If the communication is successful, the I/O expansion modules resume to be managed by the application.
-If communication with the I/O expansion modules is unsuccessful, you must resolve the reason for the unsuccessful communication, and then cycle power on the logic controller system, or issue a Reset Warm or Reset Cold command with EcoStruxure Machine Expert (see page 68).
+If communication with the I/O expansion modules is unsuccessful, you must resolve the reason for the unsuccessful communication, and then cycle power on the logic controller system, or issue a Reset Warm or Reset Cold command with EcoStruxure Machine Expert (see page 67).